We usually have biases about where our brands came from, and who can blame shooters?

 Conclusion

-If you’re part of its ideal market (i.e., a hunter who needs a decent scope), a CenterPoint scope is worth your money.
+If you’re part of its ideal market (i.e., a hunter who needs a decent and cheap scope), a CenterPoint scope is worth your money.

 Ultimately, it doesn’t matter who makes the CenterPoint scopes line or whether it’s Walmart-sold or US-made.